MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Sort by activity phase

-To change how the Waterfall sorts requests, hover on the header of the Requests table, open the contextual menu (right-click), hover on **Waterfall**, and select one of the following options:
+To change how the Waterfall sorts requests:

+* Right-click the header of the Requests table, hover over **Waterfall**, and then select one of the following options:

-*  **Start Time**.
-The first request that was initiated is at the top.
+   * **Start Time** - The first request that was initiated is placed at the top.

-*  **Response Time**.
-The first request that started downloading is at the top.
+   * **Response Time** - The first request that started downloading is placed at the top.

-*  **End Time**.
-The first request that finished is at the top.
+   * **End Time** - The first request that finished is placed at the top.

-* **Total Duration**.
-The request with the shortest connection settings and request or response is at the top.
+   * **Total Duration** - The request with the shortest connection settings and request or response is placed at the top.

-*  **Latency**.
-The request that waited the shortest time for a response is at the top.
+   * **Latency** - The request that waited the shortest time for a response is placed at the top.

 These descriptions assume that each respective option is ranked from shortest to longest.
 Click the header of the **Waterfall** column to reverse the order.

 The following shows sorting the Waterfall by total duration.
 The lighter portion of each bar is time spent waiting and the darker portion is time spent downloading bytes: